wavefrontHQ/docs/pages/doc/ts_if.md

 ![if metric](images/ts_if_metric.png)

-Now we use an `if` condition that displays a value of 50 for any point that's greater than 100, and a value of 25 otherwise.
+Now we use an `if` condition that returns a value of 50 for any point that's greater than 100, and a value of 25 otherwise.
 Here, the behavior of the two time series diverges: For one, the value alternates between 25 and 50.
-The other time series is always greater than 100 and displays as a single orange line.
+The other time series is always greater than 100 and displays a single orange line.

 ![if then else](images/ts_if_then_else.png)